30 ESSENTIAL SPANISH NOUNS When Visiting a Spanish-Speaking Country

-In today’s lesson I’m going to teach you treinta sustantivos en español (thirty Spanish nouns).
-But I want this to be a fun lesson for you.
-So, I am not going to randomly present Spanish nouns as you might see in other videos.
-Instead, I came up with a theme: 30 Spanish nouns you must know when visiting un paĂs hispanohablante (a Spanish-speaking country)… And to make this lesson even more practical, I will give you sentences with these nouns that you can start using right away!
-Pretty neat, right?
+I am not going to randomly present Spanish nouns as you might see in other lessons.
+Instead, I came up with a theme: 30 Spanish nouns you must know when visiting a Spanish-speaking country…

 Now, learning words in isolation is not always useful, so I will also teach you chunks, that is, fixed word combinations that native speakers always use.
 If you learn them by heart, they will roll off your tongue while speaking Spanish without you having to even think about grammar.